 The Council continues to appreciate, respect and maintain its independent statutory charter.
 In my experience, it consequently receives due respect.
-On behalf of the Council and the Secretariat, I again wish to record the members' appreciation and honour in being given the opportunity to serve the community at large.
+On behalf of the Council and the Secretariat, I again wish to record the members' appreciation and honour in being given the opportunity to serve the Minister and the people of NSW.

-John Favretto Chairperson
+John Favretto

+Chairperson